Vaccines for Children in Childcare

 Immunization of children in childcare centers and homes is one of the most important ways we can protect our children from vaccine-preventable diseases.

 Handy chart to check immunization records from Mexico - Binational Immunization Resource Tool (CDC web site)

-2013 Childhood Immunization Schedule from Birth through 6 Years Old
+2014 Childhood Immunization Schedule from Birth through 6 Years Old (CDC website) in English

 Oklahoma Law Requires Children to be Vaccinated to Attend Child Care